‘She was scared and I was scared’: Solicitor’s office releases Raymond Moody confession tape

 The confession video was taped a day after Moody had been arrested and charged with obstruction of justice in May 2022, 13 years after Drexel went missing.

-Moody, alongside his lawyer and several investigators, details the fateful night in 2009 where Moody and his then girlfriend Angel Vause picked the 17-year-old up, asking her if she wanted to party.
+Moody, alongside his lawyer and several investigators, details the fateful night in 2009 when Moody and his then-girlfriend Angel Vause picked the 17-year-old up, asking her if she wanted to party.

 He tells investigators he had no intentions of attacking Drexel as they headed to a campsite in the Georgetown area.